nymea/nymea-docs/docs/plugins/plugin-json.md

 ### States

 A thing may have states defined in the `stateTypes` property.
-For more details on how states work, see [Basic concepts](basic-concepts#thing-states).
+For more details on how states work, see [this page](events-actions-states#thing-states).

 The defintion follows this this structure: